Lucy-Glanville-Brown/rock-paper-scissors/README.md

 * These images will change as the code accepts the User choice and generates the Computer choice.
 The images will update to show an image for the choices made, either rock, paper or scissors.

 * Below the images show “Your Score:” and “Computer Score:”.
-The scores will incremenent by 1 when either the user or computer wins.
+The scores will increment by 1 when either the user or computer wins.

 * Once the user has pressed one of the control buttons, the code will generate a random number between 0 and 2 to reflect the computers choice.
 Both choices will then be shown as a single word and image in the game area for the user and computer, and the score below will be updated accordingly.